TheCamusean/theCamusean.github.io/_posts/2020-07-05-ImitationFlows.md

 An Important property of Dynamic Systems is the Stability.
 The Stability Theory studies how the motion in a dynamic system changes under some perturbation.
 Given a point running

 In this article we will introduce how we can build stable stochastic nonlinear dynamics by the combination of Linear Dynamics and Normalizing Flows.
-For more information you can go to our paper  ¨¨add citation¨¨
+For more information you can go to our paper  (add citation)

 ## Linear Stochastic Dynamics & Stability